nezed/mancala/README.md

 This is the demonstration of Mancala aka Kalaha game.

-Here you'll find Game Server, acting as an Oracle.
+Here you'll find the Game Server, acting as an Oracle.

 ## Architecture approach